What is a low-deflection (LD) shaft, and can it help my game?

 - Back-hand and/or front-hand english (BHE and FHE) aim-and-pivot aim compensation methods might be more suited to a player’s natural bridge length with a low-squirt shaft.

-– With a bridge length well matched to the natural pivot length of a shaft, the effects of any stroke swoop (intentional or unintentional) will be canceled.
+- With a bridge length well matched to the natural pivot length of a shaft, the effects of any stroke swoop (intentional or unintentional) will be canceled for short and fast shots.
 This can be particularly useful with a break cue, where stroking errors are more likely.
 For more info, see Diagram 4 in “Squirt – Part IV: BHE, FHE, and pivot-length calibration” (BD, November, 2007).

 - Squirt resulting from unintentional english due to slight errors in off-center alignment will be minimized.